sdslabs/gasper/docs/content/configurations/global.md

 Secret Key is used to encrypt the internal communications between **Kaze** 🌪 , **Mizu** 💧 and **Kaen** 🔥

-!!!info
+!!!tip
     We recommend setting a strong **secret key** for securing your cloud ecosystem

-!!!warning "Note"
+!!!warning
     Make sure that the **secret key** is the same across all Gasper instances in your entire cloud ecosystem

 ## Project Root